sourcegraph/handbook/content/departments/people-talent/people-ops/process/how-we-engage-talent-outside-the-us/index.md

 Any visas sponsored by Sourcegraph must be compatible with an all-remote work setting.

 Any questions?
 Contact the People team in [#ask-people-team](https://sourcegraph.slack.com/archives/ask-people-team) in Slack or people-ops@sourcegraph.com via email!

+### *Citizenship*

+Sourcegraph collects all teammate’s citizenship & visa type during onboarding.
+The reasons being we want to support you with Merge or team travel, as well as remain compliant with employment laws and our customer contracts.

 #### People Team Resources